arangodb/docs/3.10/graphs-smart-graphs.md

 **Define relations on the Graph**

-Adding edge collections works the same as with General Graphs, but again, the collections are created by the SmartGraph module to set up sharding correctly so they must not exist when creating the SmartGraph (unless they have the correct sharding already).
+Adding edge collections works the same as with General Graphs, but again, the collections are created by the SmartGraph module to set up sharding correctly, so they must not exist when creating the SmartGraph (unless they have the correct sharding already).